 In addition to our normal surgery services for acute and chronic illness, we also provide a number of services aimed at health promotion and illness prevention.

-As part of our health promotion programme we are pleased to be able to offer health screening checks which are carried out by our highly skilled nurses.
+As part of our health promotion programme we are pleased to be able to offer health screening checks which are carried out by our highly skilled healthcare assistants.
 This is of particular importance if you have not recently seen your doctor.
 People are encouraged to attend for regular routine checks to try and detect any illness or problem before they become major.

 Influenza (Flu Immunisation)